We teach a range of Sport and Exercise Sciences degrees, all grounded in research and consultancy.

 There are a huge variety of career options for sport and exercise graduates, especially as this field is growing all the time.

 The Division of Sport and Exercise offers:

-Apart from getting on with the business of teaching, many of the Division staff are either actively involved in research or work with schools and employers as a collaborative process.
-The Division has a number of local secondary schools visiting the Performance Laboratory to provide pupils with additional support for their PE studies.
+A number of local secondary schools visit the Performance Laboratory to provide pupils with additional support for their PE studies.
 Staff members also visit primary schools as part of a science, technology, engineering and maths project.

 Research interests that staff have recently presented on or received grants for:

 We have two designated Human Performance Laboratories and a Strength and Conditioning Laboratory for physiological measurement.
 There is also a biomechanics laboratory, all of which support teaching, research, elite athlete training and community partnership activity.